ncarboni/arthistorydata/Time.md

 6. X equals Y (P114)

-CIDOC-CRM was heavily influenced by this approach, and the properties associated with the Temporal entity in CRM refer exactly to these relationships.
+CIDOC-CRM was heavily influenced by this approach, and the properties associated with the Temporal entities in CRM refer exactly to these relationships.

 1. P120 occurs before (occurs after)